MicrosoftDocs/learn/learn-pr/azure/azure-sql-case-studies/includes/3-solution-1.md

 - Application running on an Azure VM
 - Application running on a non-Azure machine
-- DBAs or other users of SQL admin tools (SQL Server Management Studio, Azure Data Studio, PowerShell) from a non-Azure machine
+- Database analysts (DBAs) or other users of SQL admin tools (SQL Server Management Studio, Azure Data Studio, PowerShell) from a non-Azure machine
 - Older applications running on a non-Azure machine where you can't change the driver or connection string

 Let's look at these clients in terms of how you might choose the authentication method and some additional considerations and constraints.